Transport and dispersion of active particles in periodic porous media

-Asymptotic transport characteristics can be attributed to pore-scale features of the fluid flow and of the steady-state zeroth-order moment $\psi_0^{\infty}$ as illustrated in Fig.~\ref{fig:Eulerian}($d$).\ In the absence of flow, the interplay of self-propulsion and translational diffusion near obstacle boundaries creates a net swimmer polarization $\mathbf{m}^{\infty}_0(\mathbf{r})=\int_\Omega \mathbf{p}\psi_0^{\infty}(\mathbf{r},\mathbf{p})d\mathbf{p}$ against the obstacles \cite{ezhilan2015channel,ezhilan2015b,yan2015boundary}, which vanishes at the cell edges by symmetry.\ This polarization is accompanied by a net increase in density $\rho^\infty_0(\mathbf{r})=\int_\Omega \psi_0^{\infty}(\mathbf{r},\mathbf{p})d\mathbf{p}$, which is azimuthally symmetric near a circular obstacle and enhanced in regions of high curvature for non-circular pillars \cite{yan2018curved}.\ When a flow is applied, the fore-aft symmetry is broken and particles now preferentially accumulate near stagnation points, with a maximum density reached in the rear of circular obstacles.\ This accumulation, which is observed in experiments \cite{mino2018coli} and is akin to that occurring past funnel constrictions \cite{altshuler2013flow}, results from the combination of advection by the flow and of shear-rotation and swimming in the fast-flowing high-shear regions above and below the pillars.\ Advection and rotation also induce a density minimum ahead of the obstacle, which coincides with a stagnation point in the polarization field.\ As explained below, these features play a central role in determining the effective spreading behavior.
+Asymptotic transport characteristics can be attributed in part to pore-scale features of the fluid flow and of the steady-state zeroth-order moment $\psi_0^{\infty}$, both of which are illustrated in Fig.~\ref{fig:fields}.
+We define the density and unnormalized polarization of the particle distribution as the zeroth- and first-order orientational moments of $\psi_0^{\infty}$:

+In the absence of flow, the interplay of self-propulsion and translational diffusion near obstacle boundaries creates a net swimmer polarization against the obstacles \cite{ezhilan2015channel,ezhilan2015b,yan2015boundary}, which vanishes at the cell edges by symmetry.\ This polarization is accompanied by a net increase in density, which is azimuthally symmetric near a circular obstacle and enhanced in regions of high curvature for non-circular pillars \cite{yan2018curved}.\ When a flow is applied, the fore-aft symmetry is broken and particles now preferentially accumulate near stagnation points of the flow, with a maximum density reached in the rear of circular obstacles.\ This downstream accumulation, which is observed in experiments \cite{mino2018coli} and is akin to that occurring past funnel constrictions \cite{altshuler2013flow}, results from the combination of advection by the flow and of shear-rotation and swimming in the fast-flowing high-shear regions above and below the pillars.\ Advection and rotation also induce a density minimum a short distance upstream of the obstacle, which coincides with a stagnation point in the polarization field.\ As discussed in the following sections, all these features play a central role in determining the effective spreading behavior.